 This course focuses on the Torah, the first five books of the Hebrew Bible / Old Testament from the perspective of law and government.
 This course seeks appreciation of the Law of Moses in four contexts: the original context of its development in the Ancient Near East, the history of interpretation in Judaism and Christianity, contemporary ethical and religious questions, and the relationship between the principles of biblical law and American law.
 The course will encounter specific legal issues and underlying questions of how a society orders itself around common understandings of national identity, duty to God and neighbor, and principles of justice inherent in tradition.
-While much of the Torah is recognizable as "law" in the modern sense, the entire Torah, including narratives and exhortations, is studied with respect to underlying questions of how a society orders itself around common understandings of national identity, duty to God and neighbor, and principles of justice orders itself around common understandings of national identity, duty to God and neighbor, and principles of how a society orders itself around common understandings of national identity, duty to underlying questions of how a society orders itself around common understandings of national identity, duty to underlying questions of how a society orders itself around common understandings of national identity, duty to underlying questions of how a society orders itself around common understandings of national identity, duty to God and neighbor, and principles of justice inherent in creation.
+While much of the Torah is recognizable as "law" in the modern sense, the entire Torah, including narratives and exhortations, is studied with respect to underlying questions of how a society orders itself around common understandings of national identity, duty to God and neighbor, and principles of justice inherent in creation.